python-provy/provy/docs/source/contributing.rst

 * Test everything you can, with automated tests.
 If possible, please develop code with `TDD <http://en.wikipedia.org/wiki/Test-driven_development>`_.
   If you're having a hard time building tests, don't hesitate to ask for help in the `provy mailing list <http://groups.google.com/group/provy>`_.
   We are happy to help you keep your code well-covered by tests;

 * When writing actual code, follow the conventions in `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_ (except for `maximum line length <http://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_, which we don't follow because there are too many parts of the project that require large strings to be used);

 * When writing docstrings, follow the conventions in `PEP 257 <http://www.python.org/dev/peps/pep-0257/>`_ (take a look at other docstrings in the project to get a feel of how we organize them);

+  - Also, when writing docstrings for the API, provide examples of how that method or class works.
+    Having a code example of a part of the API is really helpful for the user.

 Setting up your environment
 ***************************